Kick the Can

 The quiet was broken by Carl’s voice as he moved to the front of the garage.
 “Jason's late, he should have been here by now.”

-Jesse stood, motioning him back as a figure loomed at the corner of the garage.
+Standing, Jesse motioned his friend back as a figure loomed at the corner of the garage.
 “Hey fellas,” a man's voice said, “I'm Hank, let's get you all out of here.”

 Carl yipped when the man stepped forward and, fell back on the lawnmower parked against the back wall, barely catching himself on his father's workbench.
 The crashing noises seemed to be amplified by the silence around them.

-Jesse jumped at all the noise.
+Jumping at all the noise, Jesse shouted.
 “Jesus Christ!
 What's wrong with you?”
-He turned.
-“Wait, Hank McDonald?”
-The old man offered him a half smile.
+Turning back to the front of the garage, he scowled.
+“Wait, did you say Hank, as in Hank McDonald?”
+The old man offered a half smile.

 “Shit,” Sammy uttered, grabbing the larger teens arm, “my ma says to stay away from him.”